LuanRT/YouTube.js/.github/ISSUE_TEMPLATE/ISSUE.md

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer
 - [ ] I checked to make sure that this issue has not already been filed
-- [ ] I'm reporting the issue to the correct repository (for multi-repository projects)
 - [ ] I have provided sufficient information